selfcommunity/developers-doc/docs/apireference/v2/reaction/search_a_reaction.md

 ---
-sidebar_label: Get All Reactions
+sidebar_label: Search a Reaction
 sidebar_position: 1
-title: Get All Reactions
+title: Search a Reaction
 ---

-This endpoint retrieves all reactions.
+This endpoint performs a specific reaction search.

 :::info